degea9/learngit/README.md

 learngit
 ========

-learn how to use git with git bash
+learn how to use git with git bash/n
-I test.
+I test./n
+Test again